-Mortgage rates for 30-year fixed mortgages fell this week, with the current rate borrowers were quoted on Zillow Mortgages at 3.88 percent, down 5 basis points from the same time last week.
+Mortgage rates for 30-year fixed mortgages fell this week, with the current rate borrowers were quoted on Zillow Mortgages at 3.60 percent, down 13 basis points from last week.

 *The weekly mortgage rate chart illustrates the average 30-year fixed interest rate in six-hour intervals.